Koji-desu/Koji-desu/README.md

 Facts about me:

 20years, I study every day with the dream of joining the field this year.
+I've been studying web development since September/2021 but my relationship with programming goes back a long time.
+I'm definitely decided on what I want and I'm walking to get there calmly and responsibly.